Renee Peters

 An Indie Author's Adventure

-Biologically, men are men, and well, I am a biologically a woman — as is my co-writer.
+Biologically, men are men, and well, I am biologically a woman — as is my co-writer.
 So, one of the more fascinating aspects of writing this series has been the opportunity that Rae and I have had to explore the myriad of voices that live inside our heads.
 Writing male identities as a woman is hardly a new experience for us, as we have both created and developed male characters in our role play experience prior.
 But it has always been interesting to examine how we choose to interpret and explore masculinity in the development of our heroes and their relationships with our heroines.

 To each her own